-Tissue paper “stained glass” candle holders are so super easy to make you’ll want a batch for every holiday!
+Did you know your kids can make an awesome “stained glass” candle holder with colorful tissue paper?
+They’re super easy to make–you’ll want a batch for every holiday!

 Tissue Paper Stained Glass Candle Holders